Sunday 2nd September 2018

-Whether you choose the 20 or 35 mile route you will be able to access areas of the Quantocks usually restricted.
+Whether you choose the main or extended route you will be able to access areas of the Quantocks usually restricted.
 You’ll also see some of the greatest views from and of the Quantocks and be fully supported by our friendly Quantock Quake event team.
-The route comprises a 20 mile route with an optional 15 mile extension.
+The route comprises a 20 mile route with an optional 10-15 mile extension.
 The route will be available on the day and a GPX file will be released the day before.

 The Quantock Quake is not a race but you will be given a start time to record your own progress.
 Enter by yourself or with your mates.
 Be quick!
 The Quake has sold out for the last three years!